-Configuring replication and AlwaysOn availability groups involves seven steps.
+Configuring SQL Server replication and AlwaysOn availability groups involves seven steps.
 Each step is described in more detail in the following sections.

 Configure the database publications and subscriptions.